 A routine eye exam produces a diagnosis of a preexisting and ongoing condition of your eyes that is not directly related to a disease.
 An example of this kind of exam is a visit with your eye doctor to get glasses or contact lenses to correct farsightedness, nearsightedness, or astigmatism.
 Your health insurance usually will not pay the costs of a routine eye exam.
 Neither does Medicare.

 However, vision insurance usually pays for all or part of the cost of a routine eye exam.
 Sometimes vision insurance gets you a discount from the ophthalmologists doing your eye exam.
 Your vision insurance coverage may also provide a discount on the cost of glasses or contacts.
-Your policy will state this and you can find out the amount of the discount in advance.
+Your health insurance and/or Medicare usually will not pay the costs of a routine eye exam.

 A refraction fee is charged for the part of your visit with your eye doctor that determines the strength of the glasses or contacts you need for astigmatism, farsightedness, nearsightedness, or problems with distinguishing colors or depth perception.
 Vision insurance usually covers refraction fees.
 Medicare specifically does not cover them.
 Refraction fees are typically not covered by regular health insurance, even on the same visit for a medical eye exam.

-Don't put off your checkup with Michigan Eyecare
+Don't put off your checkup with Michigan Eyecare, schedule a checkup today!

 Don't let a little extra expense discourage you from keeping your regular checkup appointments with Michigan Eyecare in Southfield, Livonia, or Dearborn.
 It's important to see your eye doctor regularly to keep your sight.
 Call us at (248) 352-2806 in Southfield, (734) 464-7800 in Livonia, or (313) 582-7440 in Dearborn, or get in touch with us online.